The Road to El Dorado: Development

 Shortly before the public announcement of DreamWorks SKG in October 1994, former Disney chairman Jeffrey Katzenberg met with screenwriters Ted Elliott and Terry Rossio, whom he previously met during production of Aladdin (1992).
 He gave them a copy of Hugh Thomas's 1993 book Conquest: Montezuma, Cortés and the Fall of Old Mexico, desiring to make an animated film set in the Age of Discovery.
 By the spring of 1995, Elliott and Rossio devised a story treatment inspired by the Road to... films, which starred Bob Hope and Bing Crosby, with self-interested, comedic anti-heroes who would set out to find the Lost City of Gold after acquiring a map to its location.

 Will Finn and David Silverman were originally the film's directors with a tentative release scheduled for fall 1999.
 Originally, the story was envisioned as a dramatic film due to Katzenberg's penchant for large-scale animated films, which conflicted with the film's lighthearted elements.
 This version of the story had Miguel initially conceived as a raunchy Sancho Panza-like character who died, but came back to life so much that the natives assumed he was a god.
 This version also included steamier love sequences and scanty clothing designed for Chel.
 Elliott compared their script to the 1999 war comedy Three Kings, in which the ending dealt with the destruction of the Aztec Empire from Spanish conquistador Hernán Cortés.

 However, while The Prince of Egypt was in production, Katzenberg decided that their next animated project should be a departure from its serious, adult approach.
 Instead, he pushed for El Dorado to be an adventure comedy.
 Because of this, the film was placed on hold, where it was jokingly referred to as El Dorado: The Lost City on Hold due to several rewrites.
 Miguel and Tulio were rewritten as petty swindlers, and the setting of the film was changed to a more luscious paradise.
 Additionally, the romance was toned down, and new clothing was designed for Chel.
 The film's producer Bonne Radford explained, "We originally thought it would be rated PG-13 and so we skewed it to that group...
 But then we thought we could not exclude the younger kids so we had to tone the romance down."
-Finn and Silverman left the project in 1998 following disputes over the film's creative direction.
+Finn and Silverman left the project in 1998 following disagreements over the film's creative direction.
 They were replaced by Eric "Bibo" Bergeron and Don Paul.
-Katzenberg reportedly co-directed the film albeit uncredited.
+Katzenberg reportedly co-directed the film, albeit uncredited.